harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/execution/dora-metrics.md

 The Change Failure Rate is calculated by dividing the number of failed deployments by the total number of deployments.
 The actual values included in this calculation are based on the following factors:

-* The connector chosen in the Workflow Profile.
+* The connector chosen in the Workflow profile.
   * For issue management connectors, SEI counts the number of issues deployed.
   * For SCM connectors, SEI counts the number of PRs deployed.
   * For CI/CD connectors, SEI counts the number of jobs deployed.
-* Filters applied to the Workflow Profile.
+* Filters applied to the Workflow profile.
 * OU-level filters.
 * Widget-level filters.
 * Dashboard time range.